BENEFITS FOR CLUBS

 Preserves, Protects the Game — The GAP serves as the local voice of the USGA as it focuses its efforts on the preservation of the values of the only game that is still played the same way it was more than a century ago.
 One way in which the GAP safeguards the game’s integrity is by monitoring rules on amateur status and by processing Amateur Reinstatement Applications of those who wish to regain their amateur status.
 The Association exists to help its members enjoy the greatest game of all.
 Each participant in a GAP event, each club member who has a GHIN handicap and each Member Club helps provide the support that sustains the Association.

-USGA Tournament Management Software — Introduced as a member benefit in 2017, the Golf Association of Philadelphia offers USGA Tournament Management, Powered by Golf Genius.
+USGA Tournament Management Software — Introduced as a Member benefit in 2017, GAP offers USGA Tournament Management, Powered by Golf Genius.
 It is a Web-based, event management system that aims to enhance the golfer experience by helping professionals better manage competitions such as leagues, charitable outings, member-guests and tournaments.
 It will also serve as the scoring and event management platform for all GAP events moving forward.
 The USGA Tournament Management suite became the exclusive provider in 2018.
 The Tournament Pairing Program (TPP) is no longer supported.
 FAQs regarding the USGA/Golf Genius collaboration and how it affects GAP can be accessed on the Association’s website.